Blog Layout

 DAY 11 - PORT ARTHUR (BLD)

-Sunday 23rd March: Today we discover the unimaginable story of the Port Arthur Historic Site.
-The penal settlement has a special place of vivid history, cultural heritage and compelling stories.
-We take a fascinating journey, retracing the life of convicts in the Visitor Centre before a walking tour through the settlement and a harbour cruise.
-On our return to Hobart, we’ll see Tasman Arch and Devils Kitchen
+Sunday 23rd March: Today discover the unimaginable story of the Port Arthur Historic Site.
+The penal settlement has a special place of vivid history, cultural heritage and stories so compelling you’ll want to hear them again and again.
+Even though the Tasman Peninsula is spectacular, you can imagine the conditions, especially on a cold winter’s day, endured by the prisoners 150 years ago.
+Take a fascinating journey, retracing the life of convicts in the Visitor Centre before a walking tour through the settlement and a harbour cruise.
+On our return to Hobart, we’ll see Tasman Arch and Devils Kitchen.

 Stay: Wrest Point Hotel Casino, Hobart